olli991/mib-std2-pq-zr-toolbox/README.md

 function to collect them in screenshots folder of Toolbox drive.

 Q: After Toolbox installation I got OBD error 1556.
 How to fix it?
 A: Just run Tools->Clean SWDL history and keep only non-duplicated FW updates.
-Then reboot the unit and clear ODB error with any software that can do that.
+Then reboot the unit and clear OBD2 error with any software that can do that.

 Q: Can I make eMMC backup of my unit?